ted-ncg/labs/10-web-mvc-accounts-navigation.md

 ### Create a Root (Home) Page

+1. Copy the [WebIntegrationTest](WebIntegrationTest.java) class to your test path and run it.
+   It should fail.

 1. Create an HTML page named `index.html` and place it in the `/src/main/resources/static` directory:

     ```html